sshailabh/awesome-template-engine/README.md

 # template-engine-list

 ---
 The repository contains the list of all available template engines in different programming languages.
-It covers 80+ template engine available open source.
+It covers 100+ open source template engine along with their repository.

 ## Programming Languages
 Below is the list of template engines in various programming language: